Was I really raised by a narcissist?

 All narcissistic abuse falls into these categories, though not all of these categories are always narcissistic abuse.
 While emotional, psychological, and financial abuse are not sure signs of being raised by narcissists, they often come with the territory.

-If you’ve experienced any of the above, there are people here for you through the healing process.
+If you’ve experienced any of the items on that list, there are people here for you through the healing process.
 In the context of being raised by narcissists, any of the above can be even harder – because while being abused, you’re also expected to cater to the abusive parent’s narcissism.

 Non-Abuse Signs You Were Raised By A Narcissist